5T33Z0/Clover-Crate/01_ACPI/README.md

 ![DSDT_patched](https://user-images.githubusercontent.com/76865553/135732669-9ac77cf7-5c5f-41a0-b98f-0ae1453411dc.png)

-### TgtBridge Explained
+### TgtBridge

-`TgtBridge` is a field/function inside the `ACPI > DSDT > Patches` section of the Clover `config.plist`.
+The `TgtBridge` is a field/function inside the `ACPI > DSDT > Patches` section of the Clover `config.plist`.
 It's purpose is to limit the scope of binary DSDT patches to only work within a pre-defined section/area of the `DSDT`.

 For example: renaming the method `_STA`to `_XSTA` in device `GPI0`: